Areej-DS/Diabetic-project/README.md

 # Diabetic-project
-# This ptoject involve try To build a model that predicts whether a patient has diabetes based on various features,
+# This ptoject involve try To build a model that predicts whether a patient has diabetes based on various features

 ## Dataset Overview